leachuk/playwright-jest-testing/README.md

 - [x] Integrate with Jest testing report framework
 - [x] Handle AEM specific requirements like setting `wcmmode=disabled` and login to author instances.
 - [x] Duplicate the existing AEMDesign PageDetailsScreenshot test and compare running time
-- [ ] Add ability to test with multi browser types (chromium, firefox or webkit)
+- [x] Add ability to test with multi browser types (chromium, firefox or webkit)
-  - WIP.
-Multi browsers can now be added via the setup Json, but Firefox element height is defaulting to 0 intermitently
+  - ~~WIP.
+Multi browsers can now be added via the setup Json, but Firefox element height is defaulting to 0 intermitently.~~ Fixed.
+Caused by in progress login page redirection.
 - [ ] Speed up tests by getting them to run in parrallel.
 See something like [puppeteer cluster](https://github.com/thomasdondorf/puppeteer-cluster) as an example.
 - [x] Convert to yarn from npm.
 - [ ] Integrate Jests snapshots to test html structure of components.
 This will remove the need to write tests looking for specific node structures.